CDKGlobal/liquibase-snowflake/README.md

 The Snowflake JDBC drivers implementation of `DatabaseMetadata.getTables()` hard codes quotes around the catalog, schema and table names, resulting in queries of the form:

-    show tables like 'DATABASECHANGELOG' in schema "sample_db"."samnple_schema"
+    show tables like 'DATABASECHANGELOG' in schema "sample_db"."sample_schema"

 This results in the `DATABASECHANGELOG` table not being found, even after it has been created.
 Since Snowflake stores catalog and schema names in upper case, the getJdbcCatalogName returns an upper case value.